 An example is combining data sources and machine learning algorithms to optimise “next best actions” and direct customers towards the best-suited channel at each point in time.

 What does it take to create value from AI-enabled use cases in sales and marketing?
-At the core is an ability to use different types of data from multiple different sources and activate across multiple channels – at scale and in real-time.
+At the core is the ability to use different types of data from multiple different sources and activate across multiple channels – at scale and in real-time.
 Typically including hundreds of use cases.
 Our human mind is not equipped to comprehend, let alone manage, complexity at this level.
 Thus scaling is impossible without automation and artificial intelligence.

 We describe this in more detail at Avaus Expert Talks 6.
 For more on why, how, and when to apply automation and AI in sales and marketing, you can also download Avaus Cookbook.
 Our cookbook contains 50 use cases and can be used to identify which are most valuable for your organisation.